klepas/ozlockcon.com/merch.md

 Once again, this year we will be doing merchandise!
 Similar to last year, it will be a shirt and hoodie.

-The artwork will be a surprise until closer to the conference date.
+The artwork will be announced closer to the conference date.

 The style will be exactly the same as last year.
-[The sizing and a plain view of the styles can be found here.](/merch/sizing/)
+[The sizing and a non designed view of the styles can be found here.](/merch/sizing/)

 Shirts will be $30 each and hoodies $60.

-To recieve it by the conference and on the first day, **deadline is  6th of May**.
+To recieve it on the first day of the conference, **deadline is the 6th of May**.

 Orders after this will receive them by post at a flat rate of $12.
 The **final deadline is 10th of June**.

 ### To place an order

-To place an order, send the requisite amount of money to [this Paypal](paypal.me/AlannahGuo).
+To place an order, send the total amount of money to [this Paypal](https://paypal.me/AlannahGuo).

-In the description, detail what you would like to order with the sizings and a best contact email.
+In the note section, detail what you would like to order with the sizings and a best contact email.
 There will be a confirmation email sent to this email address.

 We can do children sizes by request.
 [Please send an email to Alannah for more information.](mailto:alannahguo@gmail.com).